 This graph shows a rolling 12 month trend line of the number of homes sold in the Harrisonburg and Rockingham County area, as well as the median price of the homes that sold during these time frames.
 Each data point shows one year's worth of home sales, which eliminates the volatility of evaluating sales figures on a monthly basis.
-The pace of home sales peaked in mid-2017, declined through early 2018, rose again until late 2018 and has been generally declining for the past six months.
-Median prices, however, have been steadily rising for the past three years with only a few exceptions and with no apparent end in sight.
+The annual pace of home sales peaked in May 2017 at 1,340 home sales, then declined for a year and has been fluctuating around 1300 sales/year over the past 12 months -- but the median sales price has continued to steadily increase over the past three years.